Yuriy Pohulyaiko

-Yuriy Mykhailovych Pohulyaiko (Юрій Михайлович Погуляйко; born on 12 November 1978), is a Ukrainian politician, lawyer, and civil servant, who is currently the Governor of Volyn Oblast since 2 December 2019.
+Yuriy Mykhailovych Pohulyaiko (Юрій Михайлович Погуляйко; born on 12 November 1978) is a Ukrainian politician, lawyer, and civil servant, who has served as the Governor of Volyn Oblast from 2019 to 2024.

 Biography

-Yuriy Pohulyaiko was born on 12 November 1978.
+Yuriy Pohulyaiko was born on 12 November 1978 in the Luhansk Oblast in Eastern Ukraine.

 Education

 He graduated from Luhansk State Agrarian University as a manager of organizations and enterprises, Interregional Academy of Personnel Management (lawyer), Academy of Management of the Ministry of Internal Affairs (lawyer).

 Employment

 Puhulyaiko worked as a district police inspector, detective officer of the branch of the State Service for Combating Economic Crime of the Krasnodon city department of the Ministry of Internal Affairs of Ukraine in the Luhansk Oblast.
-He served in the positions of privates and commanding officers in the internal affairs bodies of the Ministry of Internal Affairs of Ukraine in the Mykolaiv, Dnepropetrovsk, Chernihiv and Luhansk Oblats, then in the National Police.
+He served in the positions of privates and commanding officers in the internal affairs bodies of the Ministry of Internal Affairs of Ukraine in the Mykolaiv, Dnipropetrovsk, Chernihiv and Luhansk Oblats, then in the National Police.

 He served in the tax police of the Main Department of the SFS of Donetsk region.
 Pohulyaiko held the position of First Deputy Head of the Luhansk Regional State Administration, since 22 August 2019.

 On 30 October 2019, at an extraordinary session, members of the Volyn Oblast Council approved an appeal to the President of Ukraine, in which they disagreed with the personnel decision of the Cabinet of Ministers of Ukraine to approve the appointment of Pohulyaiko as the Governor of Volyn Oblast.
 He was appointed and took office on 2 December.